ALLap97/git/readme.txt

-hello pp！
+hi pp！
-how are you?
+you are fine?